My RMD Withdrawals, QCDs, and Tax Withholding in 2025

 For higher incomes, up to 85% of your Social Security benefit is subject to income taxes, which can significantly impact your net after-tax benefit.

 The tax torpedo happens when your Social Security benefits, which may not be fully taxable on their own, become more taxable because of other income sources.
-This creates a domino effect where each additional dollar of income increases your taxable income by more than just $1.
+This creates a domino effect in which each additional dollar of income increases your taxable income by more than $1.

 The IRS calculates your provisional income to determine how much of your Social Security benefits are taxable.
 Provisional income includes: